 It first appeared in print in Brittle Star Literary Magazine (based in the UK).
 And it’s available online here on Medium.
 It’s also the first Medium story I ever published.

 A short story about the burden of familial obligations and trying to rise above one’s place in the food chain of life and success.
 First published in Anomaly International Journal of Literature (based in Boston, MA).

 I first wrote it in May 2020.
 But it only came out this April 2021.
 It’s my 2nd story in a lit mag.
 And I’m quite proud (and embarrassed too) of that as I read my work now.
 I somehow cringe at the clunkiness of my prose.
 But hey, we all make art that isn’t so good, don’t we?

 This story holds a special place in my heart though, clunky as it is.
-It contains my deepest feelings about being born poor and seeing all my peers get the things I have to work five times harder for just because they have the means and I don’t.
+It contains my deepest feelings about being born poor and seeing all my peers get the things I feel I have to work five times harder for.
+Just because they have the means and I don’t.